linfan/tensorflow_lstm_ctc_ocr/README.md

 # LSTM + CTC ocr

-A toy example showing how to get CTC cost function working with Tensorflow for ocr problem.
+An example showing how to get CTC cost function working with Tensorflow for ocr problem.

 ## Requirements